-Please indicate your understanding of these policies by signing on the indicated spaces on Pages 20, 21, and 22 and email the entire handbook with signed signature pages to Leslie Allshouse at allshous@udel.edu.
-Once you are registered for PreCheck, please upload the complete, signed document to PreCheck.
+Please indicate your understanding of these policies by signing on the indicated spaces on Pages 19, 20 and 21 and email the entire handbook with signed signature pages to Andrew Hollinger at ahollin@udel.edu.
 Thank you.

 TABLE OF CONTENTS